alekslt/DSPPlugins_ALT/MineralExhaustionNotifier/README.md

 The plugin will periodically check the miners for an alarm (Low Power, Low Production Yield), and/or if the remaining mineral they can mine is low or none.

-If a miner is detected with this condition a first time notification window will pop up, but afterwards only available through the toggle button (M) on lower right, or by pressing the hot key.
+If a miner is detected with this condition the toggle button (M) on lower right will change colour to red.
+To open the window press this button, or the bound quick key.

-If you have cleared out all faulty miners by default this will allow a popup notification to occur again.

 #### Quick Key map (configurable) :